Politics

 1. All cars driven and sold in Unixploria must be hybrids or solely run on electricity.

-2. We conserve water by minimizing the time spent in showers.
-We also collect rainwater to water garden plants.
+2. We conserve water by minimizing the time spent in showers and collecting rainwater to water garden plants.

 4. To reduce pollution from transport, we try only to import goods from nations in our region.
 Unixploria is not yet entirely self-sufficient, but we aim to be.